SIPam-Dev/map2pdb/readme.md

 ##### Performance problems with Intel VTune

-Due to a bug in the **msdia140.dll** file that comes bundled with VTune you will likely experience that VTune takes an extremely long time to resolve symbols on anything but the smallest projects.
+Due to a bug in the **msdia140.dll** file that comes bundled with some versions of VTune you can experience that VTune takes an extremely long time to resolve symbols on anything but the smallest projects.

 msdia140.dll implements the [Debug Interface Access SDK](https://docs.microsoft.com/en-us/visualstudio/debugger/debug-interface-access/debug-interface-access-sdk?view=vs-2019).
-The bug was introduced in VS2017 and supposedly fixed in VS2019 but apparently Intel hasn't caught up to that fact and new versions of VTune still comes with the old VS2017 version of msdia140.dll.
+The bug was introduced in VS2017 and supposedly fixed in VS2019 but apparently, it took a while for Intel to discover that so they continued shipping the old VS2017 version of msdia140.dll.

-To fix this problem all you have to do is replace VTune's msdia140.dll with a newer version.
+To fix this problem (if you have it) all you have to do is replace VTune's msdia140.dll with a newer version.
 The file is located in the bin32 and bin64 folders under the VTune root folder.
 Note that the 32-bit and 64-bit files are not the same.
 You need to replace the file in the bin32 folder with the 32-bit version of msdia140.dll and the one in the bin64 folder with the 64-bit version.

 Now here's the catch; The files you need to replace are not the ones that are actually named msdia140.dll.
 You need to replace the ones named **amplxe_msdia140.dll**.
 Remember to save the old ones first in case you mess this up.